DianasJourney/module-1/README.md

     * Codebase follows accessibility standards

 This is done when the following criteria is met:
-    -Viewing source code and finding there are semantic HTML elements
+    - Viewing source code and finding there are semantic HTML elements
     * The HTML elements follow a logical structure independent of styling and positioning
     * Image and icons have accessible 'alt' attributes
     * Heading attributes should fall in sequential order